jrahmatzadeh/just-perfection/README.md

 ## License

-- This Extension has been released under The **GNU General Public License, version 2**.
+- This Extension has been released under The **GNU General Public License v3.0**.

 - All SVG files have been released under **CC0 1.0 Universal (CC0 1.0)
   Public Domain Dedication** License: